21 Sep 2011 By Margie Goldsmith The Huffington Post

 When you dive with Stanley, nothing comes out of the water and nothing gets left behind, which makes perfect sense because one of the key draws of Newfoundland’s shipwrecks is how pristine they’ve remained.
 Many of them still have personal effects in situ, and Rick Stanley hopes to keep it that way.
 Stanley has become the steward of Newfoundland’s waters because shipwrecks are offered little in the way of protection.
 Stanley and his staff make sure that the artifacts remain on deck and in holds instead of finding their way into private collections.
 To accomplish this goal, Stanley co-founded Ocean Net, a non-profit organization dedicated to protecting the ocean and which organizes beach and underwater cleanups.

 I don’t want to leave the S.S.
 Saganada, but according to my computer it’s time to ascend.
 We make our safety stop, then surface and climb back onto the dive boat.
 My dive leader helps me out of my BCD.

 How do you describe what it’s like to float around a pristine World War II wreck?
 I can only grin stupidly.

-“Come get warm,” says boat captain Bill Flaherty who is from “around the bay,” meaning, out in the country.
+“Come get warm,” says boat captain Bill Flaherty who is from “around the bay,” meaning, outside the country.
 The Captain has cooked up a big steaming pot of moose and barley soup; it’s delicious and exactly what I need to warm up.

 “I’ve got something for you,” says Rick Stanley, and hands me an Ocean Quest T-shirt which reads: “The Bell Island Wrecks, Newfoundland, Canada.”
 All four wrecks and their torpedo dates are listed on the front.
 On the back is a “Diver’s To-Do List” with a picture of each wreck and a check box.
 I borrow Stanley’s sharpie and check off the S.S.
 Saganaga.